 We found 5 immunologists who accept Humana Gold near Gurnee, IL.

 Dr. Deeba Masood is a pediatric allergy and allergy & immunology specialist in Vernon Hills, IL, Evanston, IL, and Gurnee, IL.
-The average patient rating for Dr. Masood is 3.0 stars out of 5.
-Dr. Masood takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-Dr. Masood is a graduate of Rosalind Franklin University of Medicine and Science, Chicago Medical School.
-She trained at Northshore University Health System for residency.
+Her average patient rating is 3.0 stars out of 5.
+Dr. Masood takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+After attending Rosalind Franklin University of Medicine and Science, Chicago Medical School, she completed her residency training at Northshore University Health System.
 In addition to English, she speaks Spanish.
 Dr. Masood is affiliated with NorthShore Medical Group.

 Clinical interests: Sinus Problems, Hay Fever, Asthma

 Dr. Parthiv Shah practices allergy & immunology in Gurnee, IL, Libertyville, IL, and Grayslake, IL.
 Dr. Shah has indicated that his clinical interests include sinusitis (sinus infection), hay fever (allergic rhinitis), and asthma.
 His professional affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Medicine, and Vista Health System.
 He attended medical school at the University of Illinois College of Medicine at Chicago.
 He completed his residency training at the University Hospitals, Cleveland and Northwestern Memorial Hospital.
 He honors several insurance carriers, including Blue Cross/Blue Shield, Coventry, and Aetna.
 Dr. Shah has an open panel.

 Clinical interests: Drug Allergy, Eczema, Atopic Dermatitis, Food Allergy, Sinusitis, Hay Fever, Asthma